teobaluta/provero/README.md

 - `DATA_DIR`: path to directory containing `ImageNet` dataset.
 For the pretrained models, it will try to load either from the `imagenet_test.pkl`, `imagenet_test_inception.pkl` or by default create the folder `DATASET_DIR` to load the dataset from it.
 If you have an existing download for the `ImageNet` dataset, change this variable to point to it
 - `PROVERO_MODELS_PATH`: where to save to/load from pretrained models (as available from `keras.applications` package).
 By default, this is set to `/tmp/`

+It also clones the [pixeldp](https://github.com/columbia/pixeldp) project, if the PixelDP pretrained models do not exist, it downloads them and sets the environment variable to point to the repo.

 ##### Other paths (in definitions.py)
 Most of these variables are set with respect to the environment variables.
 - `NB_TEST_SAMPLES`: number of test samples to run `provero` on